-- Work with assigned group of infants, toddlers and two’s, applying best practices for care and physical safety
+- Adhere to continuity of relationship practices and work with assigned group of infants and toddlers applying best practices for infant/toddler care.

 - Participate and support agency/center efforts toward recruitment, enrollment, attendance and retention of eligible families.

-- Support the YMCA’s mission and center operations as needed.
+- Support the YMCA’s mission and center operations as assigned.

 Lesson Planning and Classroom Management